algogz/questions/q/acloud-saa-test2.md

 ### Question 56:

+You've been tasked with setting up an S3 solution to store large amounts of critical data.
+With high availability and fault-tolerance in mind, what further safeguards should you implement to protect your data in the event that an entire AZ was lost to a natural (or similarly catastrophic) disaster?

 - A. Nothing: S3 is a global service and is not affected by the loss of an availability zone.
 - B. Use lifecycle policies to copy the data to Glacier.